-Hotel Merlin is the first address in town - but not the newest.
+Hotel Merlin had been the first address in town - but not the newest.
 Rooms overlooking the main road Ahmad Yani are loud.
 Some rooms need renovation.
-The rooftop restaurant with panoramic views of the town and up to Flores Island is closed.
 There are cars, motorcycles and guides for hire.
 Phone: 038761300.

 Hotel Tanto in Jalan Prof. Dr. Yohanes is very new, very expensive, has a lot of plastic stuff in the rooms and a sterile atmosphere.
 Phone: 038762500, 038761048 or 081283255500.

 Hotel Elvin has been renovated and extended again; it is very clean and well maintained.
 Rooms are large, those to the main road Ahmad Yani are loud, those to the curtilage quiet.
 The reception area is sedate but somewhat impersonal.
 Phone: 038761773 or 038761642.

 Sacca Residence & Resto has opened in February 2016.
 It is located in Jalan S. Parman 88, in the district Tandaroto on the road to Kambaniru and about 3 km from the center.
 It has small rooms with AC, bathroom and terrace.
 It is super clean, dignified atmosphere, perhaps a bit noisy through the restaurant.
 Phone: 038762877 and 085102707222, Email: firstname.lastname@example.org.

 Maramba Homestay + Cafe are located in Jalan Ikan Hiju 15, a quiet side street, next to the Western Bus Terminal.
 It has small rooms with AC, bathroom and a shaded terrace.
 The shop of the Chinese owner is directly opposite.
 Phone: 038761594 und 082147541354.